afnog/afnog.github.io/sse/crypto/presentation.md

 ### Key Management

 * How to get the same key to all users without risk of compromise?
-* This is why the “Public Key Cryptography” came into existence.
+* This is why "Public Key Cryptography" became popular.

 ---